Steve Cohen (politician): National Guard & Reservist Debt Relief Extension Act

 Cohen sponsored and co-authored, along with J. Randy Forbes, Dana Rohrabacher, Jan Schakowsky, and Jerrold Nadler, The National Guard & Reservist Debt Relief Extension Act, which allows qualifying members of the National Guard and reservists to bypass the often onerous means testing required under current bankruptcy law if their financial hardships were caused by deployment.
 President Obama signed the bill into law in December 2011.

 Judicial recommendations

 House Speaker Nancy Pelosi assigned Cohen to serve on the House Judiciary Committee, which was his first choice for a committee assignment, as well as the House Transportation and Infrastructure Committee.

 As there are no Democratic U.S. Senators from Tennessee, President Obama asked Cohen to recommend judicial nominees.
-Cohen recommended Bernice Donald for United States Court of Appeals, Sixth Circuit and John Fowlkes and Sheryl H. Lipman for District Court Judge for the Western District of Tennessee.
+Cohen recommended Bernice Donald for the Sixth Circuit Court of Appeals alongside John Fowlkes and Sheryl H. Lipman for District Court Judge for the Western District of Tennessee.
 All three have been confirmed by the United States Senate.